 The CESS Blog

-CESS hosts a curated blog featuring the latest scholarship relating to the Central Eurasian region from a team of columnists.
+Since March 2013, CESS has hosted a curated blog featuring the latest scholarship relating to the Central Eurasian region from a team of columnists.
 We also post guest contributions, such as field research reports, conference summaries, and photo essays.
 Posts are organized by trending ideas in the study of the region.
 New blog posts are announced and found on Twitter using the hashtag, #CESSblog.

 Contact us if you have any material you’d like to contribute as a guest contributor, or even to become a regular blogger.
 If you are a scholar, analyst, or observer of the region, please contact the CESS Blog Editor, Eva-Marie Dubuisson, with your ideas for a blog piece.
 Contributors must be members of CESS.